EzryStIago/training/docs/guides/Cluster_User_Guide.md

 Pascal| French mathematician and the name of one of NVIDIA's GPU architectures.
 CUDA| This is the name of a parallel computing platform and application programming interface (API) model created by Nvidia

-## OnDemand - GUI for the cluster

-For users not familiar with Linux, there is an option to connect to the cluster via a web browser (either from campus or through VPN) until you get more confortable with Linux.
-Both connecting and moving files can be achieved through this interface](https://ondemand.hpc.rutgers.edu).
-However, you are strongly encouraged to get comfortable with Linux, as your productivity will soar and a GUI is never as flexible as a command line interface.

 # Loading software modules